hashicorp/terraform-provider-google/website/docs/r/netapp_storage_pool.html.markdown

   Specifies the replica zone for regional Flex pools. `zone` and `replica_zone` values can be swapped to initiate a [zone switch](https://cloud.google.com/netapp/volumes/docs/configure-and-use/storage-pools/edit-or-delete-storage-pool#switch_active_and_replica_zones).

+* `allow_auto_tiering` -
+  (Optional)
+  Optional.
+True if the storage pool supports Auto Tiering enabled volumes.
+Default is false.
+  Auto-tiering can be enabled after storage pool creation but it can't be disabled once enabled.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.